CUBRID/cubrid-manual/en/admin/db_manage.rst

 databases.txt File
 ------------------

 CUBRID stores information on the locations of all existing databases in the **databases.txt** file.
-This file is called the "database location file."
+This file is called the "database location file".
 A database location file is used when CUBRID executes utilities for creating, renaming, deleting or replicating databases; it is also used when CUBRID runs each database.
 By default, this file is located in the **databases** directory under the installation directory.
 The directory is located through the environment variable **CUBRID_DATABASES**.

 ::